ropensci/rix/README.md

 vignette](https://b-rodrigues.github.io/rix/articles/running-r-or-shell-code-in-nix-from-r.html)
 for more details on how to achieve this.
-Concretely this means that you could be running R version 4.3.2 (installed via Nix, or not), and execute a function on R version 4.0.0 for example in a sub-shell (or execute a function that requires an old version of a package in that sub-shell), and get the result of the computation back into the main R session.
+Concretely this means that you could be running R version 4.3.2 (installed via Nix, or not), and execute a function on R version 4.0.0 for example in a subshell (or execute a function that requires an old version of a package in that subshell), and get the result of the computation back into the main R session.

 ### Running programs from an environment